The surgical team may meet with you to talk about:

 Description of the Procedure

 The area where the ICD is to be implanted will be cleaned.
-A small cut will be made below the collarbone on the left or right side.
+A small incision will be made below the collarbone.

 A wire, called a lead, will be threaded through a vein in the upper chest to the heart.
 X-rays will be used to watch the lead move through the vein to the heart.
 The signals between the heart and the ICD will be carried on this lead.

-A pocket is made where the skin was cut.
+A pocket is made in the incision area.
 The ICD will be implanted into the pocket.

-When the ICD is in place, the sedation will be increased.
-The ICD will be tested to make sure that it shocks the heart properly.
-Every precaution will be taken to ensure that this is a safe process.
-The cut will be stitched when the ICD is working properly and in the right place, the incision will be stitched up.
+Once in place, the ICD will be tested.
+This is to make sure it shocks the heart properly.
+Precautions will be taken to make sure this is a safe process.
+When the ICD is working properly and in the right place, the incision will be stitched up.
 A bandage will be placed over the site.

 How Long Will It Take?

-About 1-3 hours
+About 1 to 3 hours

-How Much Will It Hurt?
+Will It Hurt?

 Average Hospital Stay